farisjarrah/fitness-tracker/README.md

 The **☰ menu** (top right) has: **Save backup file…** (download the JSON), **Open a data file…** (load a different JSON, e.g. one saved on another device), and **New file**.

-### Importing the old apps (one-time)
-Have data in the old single-file trackers?
-Keep your `calorie-data.json`, `run-data.json` and `climb-data.json`.
-Open the temporary page at the repo's `import.html` (or locally), pick each of the three old files (or just the ones you have), and it produces a `fitness-data.json` containing all of them.
-Download that and use it from now on.
-You can also just open one old file directly in the main app — it's detected and converted automatically; the import page is only needed to *merge* several files into one.

 ### Install as an app (PWA)
 Works as a normal website, or install it to your home screen for a full app experience: